 The possibility that fluctuations in exchange rates could result in losses to the Board.
-The Board conducts all its transactions in £ Sterling.
+The Board conducts all its transactions in $\pounds$ Sterling.

-Note 12: Events after the Reporting Period
+Note 11: Events after the Reporting Period

-The annual accounts were authorised for issue by the Section 95 Officer on 26 September 2019.
+The annual accounts were authorised for issue on 27 June 2019.
 Events taking place after this date are not reflected in the financial statements or notes.
 Where events taking place before this date provided information about conditions existing at 31 March 2019, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.